Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 In this environment, planning alone is insufficient.

-What leading enterprises are now adopting is a decision-based model—where every routing, dispatch, and execution decision is continuously optimized based on real-time conditions and historical intelligence.
+What leading enterprises—including major 3PLs, e-commerce platforms, and retail chains—are now adopting is a decision-based model, where every routing, dispatch, and execution decision is continuously optimized based on real-time conditions and historical intelligence.

 AI enables this shift.